guusj/books/Warbreaker_BrandonSanderson.md

 Siri watched with a deepening blush—one that ran all the way to the ends of her hair.
 The men wore only loincloths.
 During her weeks in the grand city, she had never seen anything quite so . . . interesting.
 _A lady shouldn’t stare at young men_, her mother had taught. _It’s unseemly._
 Yet what was the point, if not to stare?
 Siri couldn’t help herself, and it wasn’t just because of the naked skin.
 These were men who had trained extensively—who had mastered their physical abilities to wondrous effect.
 As Siri watched, she saw that relatively little regard was given to the winners of each particular event.
 The contests weren’t really about victory, but about the skill required to compete.
-In that respect, these contests were almost in line with Idris sensibilities—yet, at the same time, they were ironically opposite.
+In that respect, these contests were almost in line with Idrian sensibilities—yet, at the same time, they were ironically opposite.
 The beauty of the games kept her distracted for much longer than she’d intended, her hair permanently locked into a deep maroon blush, even after she got used to the idea of men competing in so little clothing.
 Eventually, she forced herself to stand and turn away from the performance.
 She had work to do.
 Her servants perked up.
 They had brought all kinds of luxuries.
 Full couches and cushions, fruits and wines, even a few men with fans to keep her cool.
 After only a few weeks in the palace, such comfort was beginning to seem commonplace to her.
 “There was a god who came and spoke to me before,” Siri said, scanning the amphitheater, where many of the stone boxes were decorated with colorful canopies.
 “Which one was it?”